ccapeng/programming/topic-coding.md

 		```
 		When you have complicated codes, it's easy to be confused with those two names.

-		You need to explicit what each variable for.
+		You need to explicit what each variable for and to name them equivalent weight.
 		For example:
 		```
 		var elementCounter = 0;